What Are Calories and How Are They Measured?

-Food’s main biological role is to fill our needs for energy and nutrients (think: valuable vitamins and minerals as well as protein, carbs, fats, and phytonutrients).
-Scientists need a way to measure this energy and they do so in the form of a calorie.
-By definition, a Calorie (with a capital “C”) we commonly see on the back of nutrition labels is actually a kilo-calorie, meaning it’s made up of 1,000 gram calories.
+Food’s main biological role is to fill our needs for energy and nutrients — think vitamins, minerals, protein, carbs, fats, and phytonutrients.
+Scientists need a way to measure this energy, and they do so in the form of a calorie: By definition, a Calorie (with a capital “C”) we commonly see on the back of nutrition labels is actually a kilo-calorie, meaning it’s made up of 1,000 gram calories.

 - Carbohydrate = 4 Calories per gram

 - Alcohol = 7 Calories per gram, but alcohol is considered to be a source of empty calories, meaning it has no real nutritional value

 Calories became a popular way to help explain weight maintenance in a sleek concept called energy balance: The premise is that if the amount of energy you eat (calories in) is equal to the amount of energy you expend (calories out), then your weight should remain the same.
 If you’re consuming more calories than you’re expending, this will lead to weight gain.

 This concept is endorsed by expert organizations like the Centers for Disease Control; many weight loss and diet programs encourage people to eat less and move more, in order to create enough calories out for weight loss.

 It’s a useful general rule, though the reality is actually a little more complicated than that.

 The types of calories you’re consuming are important, too — you can’t hit your numbers solely via cupcakes and expect to be healthy (more on this below).
 And several factors like age, gender, and activity level can also affect your individual caloric needs.